ndjadi/sw-summit-cloud-workshop/README.md

 ### On Octave
 #### 1. Create an Edge action :
-An edge action to aggregate different observation in the same event is required.
+An edge action to aggregate different observations in the same event is required.
 Here's a code sample :
 ```javascript
 function(event) {